PhantasarProductions/The-Fairy-Tale-REVAMPED/README.md

-# Note!
+# NOTE!
-This game is scheduled to be adapted for Scyndi's Creative Interpreter.
+This is a conversion of an Apollo game to Scyndi's Creative Interpreter.
-This repository may therefore soon change drastically!
+Workstill in progress!

-# The Fairy Tale REVAMPED for the Apollo Game Engine
+# The Fairy Tale REVAMPED for Scyndi's Createive Interpreter

 "The Fairy Tale" is an RPG game that tells the epic story of two young lovers who were supposed to be enemies.
 As Jake